Marine Reunion Association, Inc. Newsletter

 F-8 Crusader aircraft when the squadron went to Iwakuni from

-THE MAD BOMBER Don Bowen
+MAD BOMBER Don Bowen

 wingman informed him the bomb looked secure in the rack and its fuse arming